 If I'm Dreaming My Life (Bowie/Gabrels): from hours...
 Played live only on Storytellers (VH1 Storytellers DVD) and in Vienna, Libro Music Hall, 17-10-99 (Goodnight Vienna (BOWCD 171099 1-2)).

-If There Is Something (Ferry): from Tin Machine II.
+If There Is Something (Ferry): this Roxy Music original was covered on Tin Machine II.
 An instrumental sounding as a blueprint for 'If There Is Something' is among the Tin Machine II outtakes.
 For a 1991 BBC version, please see BBC Performances.
 The Oy Vey, Baby CD or video contain versions from two different concerts (CD: Tokyo, NHK Hall, 06-02-92).

 If You Can See Me (Bowie): from The Next Day.

-Imagine (Lennon): played live once, in Hong Kong, Coliseum, 08-12-83 and captured on the The Myth (TP House DRJ 495) single.
+Imagine (Lennon): this John Lennon song was played live just once, in Hong Kong, Coliseum, 08-12-83, to commemorate Lennon's death three years earlier.
 A soundboard recording was released as a secret track on the Teenage Daydream CD-R and consecutively on the second Telling Lies (Pearls Before Swine PBS 08/09) 2CD.

 Is It Any Wonder (Bowie): two versions of 'Fame' were played on the 1997 Earthling tour, one rock version and one dance version, the latter often referred to as 'Is It Any Wonder'.
 This version can be found on a/o the L Dopa (L Dopa L-697-1/2) and Quicklive 2CD's.
 Also see 'Fun'.